On the Imaginary Part of the Effective Action in de Sitter Spacetime with Different Regularization Schemes: Conclusions and Discussions

 \item In the Green’s function approach, one instead makes direct use of the coincidence limit of the Feynman propagator.
 This amounts to first carrying out the momentum integration in (\ref{WeffdS}), and then renormalizing the outcome through an appropriate regularization scheme such as dimensional regularization, in which the regularization procedure automatically suppresses the oscillatory boundary interference effects appearing in (\ref{InfLimofF}). \end{itemize}

 Both methods yield finite answers, but at the cost of suppressing certain potential contributions, which explains why they lead to different results in de Sitter spacetime.

-Our analysis should be compared with that of Akhmedov et al. \cite{Akhmedov:2024qvi}, who attributed the discrepancy to the presence of vacuum wave functionals in the functional integral (\ref{defWeff1}).
+Our analysis should be compared with that of Akhmedov et al. \cite{Akhmedov:2024qvi}, who attributed the discrepancy to the additional contributions arising from the vacuum wave functionals in the functional integral (\ref{defWeff1}), beyond merely specifying the in–out boundary conditions.
 In our cutoff framework, such contributions are not taken into account explicitly, however, we get consistent results in opposite limits.
 It seems that including the vacuum wave functionals are not very indispensable, however, on the other hand it will be interesting in future to examine whether including them can lead to a unique, ambiguity-free result.
 Our approach also differs from the trick used in earlier works \cite{Mottola:1984ar,Anderson_2014,Anderson_2018}, where a divergent momentum integral was effectively reinterpreted as a divergent time integral through scaling relations connected by physical cutoffs (see \cite{Akhmedov:2024qvi} for examples).
 While that procedure provides a way to handle divergences, it does not precisely reproduce both outcomes.
 By contrast, our framework unifies the two limiting results within a single regulated expression, rather than merely substituting one source of divergence for another.